-- Full Time Leaders are adults who remain in camp for the entire week of camp; start to finish. - Rotating Leaders are adults who combine their periods of service to equal 'one' full-time leader. - (i.e.: imagine a relay race: Rotating Leaders figuratively 'pass a baton' to complete one Full-Time Leader's week-long stay.)
-Rotating Leaders who overlap are subject to additional fees. - Additional Leaders are adults whose attendance is 'above and beyond' the required/recommended ratio of adults attending camp with their Unit.
-Cost is \$300 per additional adult, can be shared through rotating leaders.
+- Full Time Leaders are adults who remain in camp for the entire week of camp; start to finish. - Additional Leaders are adults whose attendance is 'above and beyond' the required/recommended ratio of adults attending camp with their Unit.
+Cost is \$180 per additional adult.